xwmx/pandoc-ruby/README.markdown

     PandocRuby.html("<h1>hello</h1>").to_latex
     => "\\section{hello}"

-PandocRuby assumes the pandoc executables are in the path.
-If not, set their location with `PandocRuby.bin_path = '/path/to/bin'`
+PandocRuby assumes the `pandoc` executable is in the path.
+If you'd like to set a custom executable path, you can do so with `PandocRuby.pandoc_path = '/path/to/pandoc'`

 Pandoc can also be set to take a file path as the first argument.
 For security reasons, this is disabled by default, but it can be enabled and used as follows